avidbiscuit/ait-wiki/content/faq.md

 #### Q: AIT is boring where can I find out/install AIT Addons
 A: There's a Discord Server: https://discord.gg/aYEtPD24bF and if you want your addon to be in the discord DM **teeho (Dr. Theo)**.

+#### Q: Can you support Immersive Portals / add your own BOTI
+A: no we will not officially support immersive portals, we did once before but it was buggy, broke a lot, crashed a lot and had plenty of other issues.
+Yes we are adding our own BOTI (slowly), we kinda have it right now in the form of seeing the vortex from inside when you are in flight.
+Yes it will be similar to immersive portals in the sense of seamless teleport.
+When will it be out?...
+When its done!